aav7fl/website/_posts/2025-05-26-backyard-bird-tracking-with-ai.md

 I've recorded some pretty cool bird sounds with BirdNET-Go, and I wanted to share them with my family and friends.
 Since it's difficult to share raw audio files, I created a script that generates a video from the audio file, adds some metadata, and overlays some of the information.

 Just so you're aware, the audio download process from BirdNET-Go seems to be in flux at the moment depending on which page you download the audio from.

+> 2026-03-11: This is _still_ absolutely in flux and may or may not work anymore.
+You may need to make tweaks.
+Or at the very least, manually pass in the input args to get the correct text to display in the audio-"video".

 If you download the bird sounds from the audio player in the `Main Dashboard` or the `Search Bar` at the top of BirdNET-Go, it appears to download the _original_ audio file from the `/api/v1/media/audio` endpoint.
 That audio file will follow a naming scheme close to `<scientific_name>_<confidence>_<timestamp>.<original_extension>`.